Skip to content

 Add map visuals

-We’re going to add a layer to the map to display a Heatmap of closed TCV valves.
-In order to do so, we’re going to edit the run event in our plugin engine.
+We’re going to change the map styles of the map to display a layer of closed TCV valves.
+In order to do so, we’re going to edit the run event in our plugin.

-import { AssetStatus, OverlayLayer, PluginI, SDK, ValveFamilies } from "@qatium/plugin/engine";
+import type { ValveStatus, OverlayLayer, SDK, ValveFamilies } from '@qatium/sdk'

 // Find closed valves